rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 }
 ```

-In practice, because of the problems with lifetime capture, this is not the actual desugaring.
-The actual desugaring is to a special kind of `impl Trait` that is allowed to capture all lifetimes.
+In practice, because of the problems with the rules around which lifetimes can be used, this is not the actual desugaring.
+The actual desugaring is to a special kind of `impl Trait` that is allowed to use all lifetimes.
 But that form of `impl Trait` was not exposed to end-users.

 #### impl trait in traits

 As we pursued the design for impl trait in traits ([RFC 3425](https://rust-lang.github.io/rfcs/3425-return-position-impl-trait-in-traits.html)), we encountered a number of challenges related to the capturing of lifetimes.
-[In order to get the symmetries that we wanted to work](https://hackmd.io/zgairrYRSACgTeZHP1x0Zg) (e.g., that one can write `-> impl Future` in a trait and impl with the expected effect), we had to change the capture rules to capture all lifetime parameters uniformly.
+[In order to get the symmetries that we wanted to work](https://hackmd.io/zgairrYRSACgTeZHP1x0Zg) (e.g., that one can write `-> impl Future` in a trait and impl with the expected effect), we had to change the rules to allow hidden types to use *all* generic parameters (type and lifetime) uniformly.

 ## Rust 2024 design

 The above problems motivated us to take a new approach in Rust 2024.
 The approach is a combination of two things:

-* a new default, applicable only in Rust 2024;
+* a new default that the hidden types for a return-position `impl Trait` can use **any** generic parameter in scope, instead of only types (applicable only in Rust 2024);
-* a syntax for explicit capture, usably in any edition, written like
+* a syntax to declare explicitly what types may be used (usable in any edition).

-We cover each in turn.
+The new explicit syntax is called a "use bound": `impl Trait + use<'x, T>`, for example, would indicate that the hidden type is allowed to use `'x` and `T` (but not any other generic parameters in scope).

-### Impl Traits now capture lifetimes by default
+### Lifetimes can now be used by default

-In Rust 2024, the default is that return-position impl Trait values can capture all the references that are in scope.
-Therefore the initial example of this blog post will compile just fine in Rust 2024 ([try it yourself](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2024&gist=d366396da2fbd5334b7560c3dfb3290b)):
+In Rust 2024, the default is that the hidden type for a return-position `impl Trait` values use **any** generic parameter that is in scope, whether it is a type or a lifetime.
+This means that the initial example of this blog post will compile just fine in Rust 2024 ([try it yourself by setting the Edition in the Playground to 2024](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2024&gist=d366396da2fbd5334b7560c3dfb3290b)):

 ```rust
 fn process_datums(